Update (September 10, 2024): ‘Specifications’ updated.

 Price

-Expected to be priced from around USD 50,000, the all-electric Jeep Cherokee will likely be eligible for the maximum tax credit of USD 7,500 under the Clean Vehicle Credit program.
+Expected to be priced from around USD 50,000, the all-electric Jeep Cherokee will likely qualify for the maximum tax credit of USD 7,500 under the Clean Vehicle Credit program.
+The company’s Toluca Assembly Plant in Mexico (which will also make the Recon and Wagoneer S) is expected to be the main production site for the new Cherokee, with Stellantis’s Italian plant in Melfi also emerging as a candidate for European-spec Cherokees.

 TopElectricSUV says